-The WordPress Cron file (wp-cron.php) contains the automated tasks your WordPress installation needs to run.
-This includes things like checking for WordPress or plugin updates or publishing scheduled posts.
+The WordPress cron file (wp-cron.php) contains the automated tasks that your WordPress installation needs to perform.
+For example, things like checking for updates to Plugins and WordPress or publishing scheduled posts.
 For more information, see the documentation "What is WP-Cron" in the official WordPress Plugin Handbook.

 WP-Cron versus Cron

-The main difference between WordPress Cron and the Cron scheduler is that wp-cron.php is only executed when a user visits your website and triggers a page load.
-This means WordPress needs an HTTP/HTTPS request from your website to perform scheduled tasks.
-The Cron task is then placed in a queue to be executed.
+The main difference between WordPress cron and the cron scheduler is that wp-cron.php is only executed when a user visits your website and triggers a page load.
+This means that WordPress requires an HTTP/HTTPS request from your website to run scheduled tasks.
+The cron task is then queued to be executed.

 You're probably correctly asking yourself:

-Why does WP Cron only run when a user visits my website?!
+Why does WP Cron only run when a user visits my site!

 Well, many WordPress hosting providers only offer shared hosting, which usually means your host won't give you access to the cron command.
 If they did, you'd have access to the server commands and all data on the server would be potentially compromised.
 WordPress Cron is therefore the workaround for this problem.

-The second difference is that when using Cron, you can set specific times (for example, 17:00 every day to perform a task).
-In WP-Cron, on the other hand, you set intervals (for example 14:00 & interval X after).
-WP-Cron then runs the task at these intervals as long as a user has visited the page.
-For more information, see also: Understanding WP-Cron Schedulingfor helpful tips.
+The second difference is that when using Cron, you can set specific times (for example, 17:00 daily to run a task).
+In WP-Cron, on the other hand, you set intervals (for example, 14:00 & interval X after that).
+WP-Cron then executes the task at those intervals as long as a user has visited site .
+For more info, see also: Understanding WP-Cron Scheduling.

 WP-Cron and performance